phantomzone-org/fhe-ram/README.md

 This repository demonstrates how [Poulpy](https://github.com/phantomzone-org/poulpy), a modular and high-performance lattice-based FHE library, can be used to implement fully homomorphic encrypted read/write RAM.

-The FHE-RAM example use a combination of GLWE, GGLWE and GGSW ciphertext operations to provide encrypted read/write access on an encrypted database using encrypted address.
+The FHE-RAM example uses a combination of GLWE, GGLWE and GGSW ciphertext operations to provide encrypted read/write access on an encrypted database using encrypted address.

 ## Parameterization & Performance